patrickhyw/logitscope/README.md

 # Logitscope
 <img src="logitscope.svg" alt="image_showing_logitscope" width="50%">

-A simplified and more performant next token Patchscope than the one from the [Patchscopes paper](https://arxiv.org/abs/2401.06102).
+A simplified and more performant next token [Patchscope](https://arxiv.org/abs/2401.06102).

-Alternatively, a more expensive and more accurate companion to the [logit lens](https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens).
+Alternatively, a more expensive and more accurate version of the [logit lens](https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens).

 ## Background
 The **Patchscopes framework** is a general framework, introduced in the [Patchscopes paper](https://arxiv.org/abs/2401.06102), for patching residual activations from some prompt/layer/position/model into another prompt/layer/position/model.